If you are looking for a new car insurance provider and want to cancel your current policy, you need to have the facts before you make a huge mistake.

 Obtain new coverage before you notify your current auto insurance provider of your request to cancel your policy, you must never allow a lapse.

-Car insurance companies also have rights when it comes to cancelling your policy; however, if your policy has been in effect for 60 days or more, they must show cause before ending your coverage.
+Car insurance companies also have rights when it comes to canceling your policy; however, if your policy has been in effect for 60 days or more, they must show cause before ending your coverage.

-If they decide to cancel your policy within 60 days, they generally do not need to provide you with any reason.
+If they decide to cancel your policy within 60 days, they do not need to provide you with any reason.
 Most times, these issues surround fraudulent activity, like when a consumer provides inaccurate data.